 The process for hosting an international visiting scholar may require extra time to arrange the necessary documents for the scholar’s visa.
 Faculty who want to invite a foreign scholar to TU should expected this process may take at least three months, depending upon the scholar’s home country.

 The processes outlined on this website apply only to visitors who have completed their degrees and are seeking an appointment for teaching or research.
-TU faculty seeking to host visitors who are completing undergraduate or graduate degrees at their home institution should consult with International Student Services.
+TU faculty seeking to host visitors who are completing undergraduate or graduate degrees at their home institution should consult with the CGE.

 Process for Inviting a Visiting Scholar

 The following outlines the steps for inviting a Visiting Scholar to TU.
-These steps are further explained in the Visiting Scholars form, which must be completed by the hosting faculty member in advance of the scholar’s arrival on campus.
+These steps are further explained during the application process, which must be completed by the hosting college and scholar in advance of the scholar’s arrival on campus.

 Step 1 – Begin the Inquiry Process

 A scholar may contact a TU department to express interest in a visiting appointment.
 Such requests are typically initiated when the scholar is applying for a scholarship, fellowship, or similar award for support of his or her research.
 In such cases, a TU faculty member must agree to host the scholar.
 The sponsoring faculty may issue a letter of invitation sufficient for a scholars’ application for an external award, but faculty must first consult with the appropriate dean.
 The sponsoring faculty may make no commitments of TU resources without express approval by the dean.